SenpaiHunters/SpotOn/README.md

 # How do i use SpotOn?

-SpotOn needs the usage of Spotify Web Player and is not supported by Spotify's app.
+SpotOn needs the usage of [Spotify Web Player's](https://open.spotify.com/) and is not supported by Spotify's app.
 To be clear, only Spotify Web Player supports it.
 This is incompatible with the installed app.
 If i get enough popularity i may look into a way of porting it to the app.
 But, that's very unlikely, and very time consuming.